IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 <a name="uuidDef"></a>__UUID__: a 128-bit identifier that does not require a registration authority to assure uniqueness.
 However, absolute uniqueness is not guaranteed although the collision probability is considered extremely low.
 Caliper recommends use of randomly or pseudo-randomly generated version 4 UUIDs.
 Each Caliper [Event](#event) MUST be assigned a UUID that is expressed as a [URN](#urnDef) using the form `urn:uuid:<UUID>` as described in [RFC 4122](#rfc4122).

-## <a name="certProcess"></a>2.0 The Certification Process

-### <a name="certReqs"></a>2.1 Caliper Certification Requirements
+## <a name="certPreReqs"></a>2.0 Caliper Certification Prerequisites

+Certain prerequisites must be met before you can certify your platform, application or service as Caliper compliant.

 * Your organization MUST be an IMS Contributing or Affiliate Member.
 * You MUST pass the tests using this Certification service.
-* The tests MUST be completed by a designated representative of the member organization and you must agree that there is no mis-representation or manipulation of the results in the submitted report.
+* The tests MUST be completed by a designated representative of the member organization and you must agree that there is no misrepresentation or manipulation of the results in the submitted report.
-* You MUST submit your report via this Certification Service to [conformance@imsglobal.org](mailto:conformance@imsglobal.org).
+* You MUST submit your report via the Caliper Certification Service.
-* The submission process allows you to report explanations of any anomalies you encounter during the testing process.

-Certification is for a particular release of Caliper's Metric Profiles and must be re-done for each new release of the software.

-### <a name="certMark"></a>2.2 Conformance Testing Process

-1. Visit the Caliper Certification service at [https://www.imsglobal.org/sso/launch.php/caliper](https://www.imsglobal.org/sso/launch.php/caliper).
-You MUST be logged in to the IMS Global website to access the Caliper certification service.
-If you do not have an account, register at [https://www.imsglobal.org/user/register](https://www.imsglobal.org/user/register).

-2. The certification service provides a playground for testing your Caliper messages.
-Click the "Start Testing" link under __Test Your Product__ to access the playground.  \[TODO\] . . . .

-3. Once you are ready to commence certification testing, click the "Certify Your Product" link under __Certify Your Product__ to commence testing.

-4. Complete the online form by providing the following information:

-    * Product name
-    * Product version
-    * Product URL
-    * Product description
-    * Caliper specification version
-    * Member name
-    * Member email address
-    * Member organization

-5. Click the green "Start Certification" button.
-To terminate testing click the white "Cancel" button.

-6. Follow the onscreen instructions to run the tests.
-Configure the host software to send Caliper messages to the provided endpoint URL.
-Include the bearer token value in the HTTP header of each request (example: 'Authorization: Bearer 91d89521-4951-48fe-b376-aac1b2cb4749').

-7. Initiate test.
-Send messages to the certification service endpoint.

-8. When messages are received by the Certification service the online directions will be replaced with a view displaying conformance progress.

-\[TODO\] . . .

-All Tests must be passed successfully to be considered IMS compliant.

-#### <a name="certMark"></a>2.3 Caliper Certification Mark

-After you have submitted your successful conformance information to [conformance@imsglobal.org](#mailto:conformance@imsglobal.org) and received confirmation and a registration number from IMS Global you may then apply the appropriate conformance mark.
-The IMS Global conformance chart will list your conformance details.
-If you have any questions, please feel free to contact us at any point.
-Products without an IMS conformance registration number are not considered compliant by IMS Global.

-## <a name="profileCert"></a>3.0 Metric Profile Certification
+## <a name="profileConformance"></a>3.0 Metric Profile Certification

 As described more fully in the [Caliper 1.1 specification](#caliperSpec) the Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
-Each profile provides a domain-specific set of terms for describing common user interactions.
+Each profile provides a domain-specific set of terms for describing common user interactions. . . .

 Each Caliper profile is also a unit of certification.  \[TODO\] . . . .